deors/deors-demos-github-copilot/README.md

 ## copilot-openai-weather

-Based on `copilot-openai-basic` but additionally this extension will add references to the weather obtained by consuming a third-party weather forecasting service configured with the environment variable WEATHER_API_URL.
+Based on `copilot-openai-basic` but additionally this extension will add references to the weather obtained by consuming a third-party weather forecasting service configured with the environment variable `WEATHER_API_URL`.
 For example, in Spain you may use `https://www.el-tiempo.net/api/json/v2/home`.

 Available in branch `02-copilot-openai-weather`.

 ## copilot-openai-apikey

 Same as `copilot-openai-weather` but using OpenAI API directly.
 Therefore, it requires your own OpenAI API key to work.
-To provide it, use the environment variable OPENAI_API_KEY when configuring the deployment.
+To provide it, use the environment variable `OPENAI_API_KEY` when configuring the deployment.

 Available in branch `03-copilot-openai-apikey`.

+## copilot-aifoundry

+This extension will leverage an inference model deployed in Azure AI Foundry.
+To integrate with the right model three environment variables are required: `MODEL_API_KEY` is the model API key configured in AI Foundry, `MODEL_API_URL` is the URL to the endpoint where the model is published, and `MODEL_NAME` is the name of the model instance.
+As the integration is done through the `Model Client` Azure AI inference interface, the example should work with any model deployed in AI Foundry.

+Available in branch `04-copilot-aifoundry`.